Learn how to breastfeed

 - If your baby is latched on correctly their bottom lip will be curled back and the only visible area of your areola (the dark skin around your nipple) is above your baby's top lip

 - Their cheeks will look full and rounded as they feed.
-Movement around the ear is a good sign they’re swallowing
+Also look out for movement around the ear – a good sign they’re swallowing

-- Their whole body should be facing you during feeding, with their tummy against you at all times
+- Their whole body should be facing you during feeding, so make sure their tummy is against you at all times

 - Let their arms move freely as they feed.
 You’ll find that allowing them to press or touch your breast will stimulate the milk